namtvit07/pushpop/README.md

 **Specify your API credentials**

 Now it's time to write a job that connects to APIs and does something real.
 For that we'll need to specify API keys.
 To tell Pushpop aboutAPI keys, we'll use [foreman](https://github.com/ddollar/foreman).
-When you use foreman to run a process, it adds variables found in a local `.env` file to the environemnt.
-It's very handy for keeping secure API keys out of your code! (.env files are gitignored by Pushpop)
+When you use foreman to run a process, it adds variables found in a local `.env` file to the environment.
+It's very handy for keeping secure API keys out of your code (`.env` files are gitignored by Pushpop).

-Create a `.env` file in the project directory and add Keen IO API keys and Twilio and/or Sendgrid keys.
-Here's what an example file looks like with all three:
+Create a `.env` file in the project directory and add the API configuration and keys that you have.
+Here's what an example file looks like with settings from all three services:

 ```
 KEEN_PROJECT_ID=*********